openforcefield/openforcefield.org/content/news/introducing-openforcefield-1.0.md

 categories: ["news"]
 draft: false
 hidden: true # if true, will render to the specified slug, but won't be included in News list
-description: 'At the end of our first year, the Open Force Field Consortium releases our first optimized force field: the Open Force Field 1.0 (codename "Parsley") small molecule force field'
+description: 'At the end of our first year, the Open Force Field Consortium releases its first optimized force field: the Open Force Field 1.0 (codename "Parsley") small molecule force field'
 weight: 10
 author: "John Chodera"
 markup: mmark # mmark is necessary for LaTeX to work properly